aluttik/graham-spam-filter/README.md

-# grahm-spam-filter
+# graham-spam-filter

-A spam filter based on Paul Grahm's [A Plan for Spam](http://www.paulgraham.com/spam.html).
+A spam filter based on Paul Graham's [A Plan for Spam](http://www.paulgraham.com/spam.html).

 ### Installation